-Approved Yield-The average of the actual production history (APH) yields, assigned or adjusted yields, or unadjusted transitional yields that your insurance company calculates and approves.
+Approved Yield - The average of the actual production history (APH) yields, assigned or adjusted yields, or unadjusted transitional yields that your insurance company calculates and approves.

-Damaged Apple Production-The percent of fresh or processing production failing to grade U.S. No. 1 Processing or better, due to an insurable cause of loss.
+Damaged Apple Production - The percent of fresh or processing production failing to grade U.S. No. 1 Processing or better, due to an insurable cause of loss.

-Direct Marketing-Sale of the insured crop directly to consumers without the intervention of an intermediary such as wholesaler, retailer, packer, processor, shipper, buyer, or broker.
+Direct Marketing - Sale of the insured crop directly to consumers without the intervention of an intermediary such as wholesaler, retailer, packer, processor, shipper, buyer, or broker.

-Fresh Apple Production-Apples:
+Fresh Apple Production - Apples:

-- 1) That are sold, or could be sold, for human consumption without undergoing any change in the basic form, such as peeling, juicing, crushing; - 2) From acreage designated as fresh apples on the acreage report; - 3) That follow the recommended cultural practices generally in use for fresh apple acreage in the area in a manner generally recognized by agricultural experts; and - 4) From acreage you certify at least 50 percent of the production was sold as fresh apples in one or more of the four most recent crop years.
+- That are sold, or could be sold, for human consumption without undergoing any change in the basic form, such as peeling, juicing, or crushing; - From acreage designated as fresh apples on the acreage report; - That follow recommended cultural practices in use for fresh apple acreage in the area in a manner recognized by agricultural experts; and - From acreage you certify at least 50 percent of the production was sold as fresh apples in 1 or more of the 4 most recent crop years.

-Price Election-The value per bushel used to determine premiums and indemnity.
-Prices can be found at: http://webapp.rma.usda.gov/apps/ ActuarialInformationBrowser/
+Price Election - The value, per bushel, used to determine premiums and indemnity.
+Prices can be found at: webapp.rma.usda.gov/apps/ActuarialInformationBrowser/

-Processing Apple Production-Apples from insurable acreage failing to meet the insurability requirements for fresh apple production that are:
+Processing Apple Production - Apples from insurable acreage failing to meet the insurability requirements for fresh apple production that are:

-- 1) Sold, or could be sold, for peeling, juicing or crushing; or - 2) From acreage designated as processing apples on the acreage report.
+- Sold, or could be sold, for peeling, juicing or crushing; or - From acreage designated as processing apples on the acreage report.